SYalouz/QuantNBody/docs/source/api.rst

 .. currentmodule:: quantnbody.fermionic.tools

-In this subsection, there are written functions for fermionic particles.
+In this subsection, we list a series of functions useful for fermionic systems.

 _______________

-Basic functions for the creation of many-fermion operators
+Basic functions for the creation of many-fermion systems
 ----------------------------------------------------------------